 Milan Investments Group, Inc., and on behalf of all others similarly situated v.
 City of Miami et al., Case No. 3D09-2955 (3rd DCA), L.T.
-08-77800, Eleventh Judicial Circuit.
+Eleventh Judicial Circuit Case No. 08-77800.

-Plaintiff seeks a decree setting aside the 0.5 mill ad valorem tax assessment of the Miami Downtown Development Authority ("DDA"), upon property located within the geographical boundaries of the DDA alleging that the statutory authority for such assessments is invalid.
-A permanent injunction against further assessments and their collection and a refund of amounts collected under the authority is also requested.
-The defendants put forth the defense that the refund requests were barred as untimely pursuant to Section 194.171, Florida Statutes.
+Plaintiff sought a decree setting aside the 0.5 mill ad valorem tax assessment of the Miami Downtown Development Authority ("DDA"), upon property located within the geographical boundaries of the DDA alleging that the statutory authority for such assessments is invalid.
+A permanent injunction against further assessments and their collection and a refund of amounts collected under the authority was also requested.
+The defendants put forth the defense that the refund requests were barred as untimely pursuant to Section 194.171, F.S.
 The class aspect was challenged as other taxpayers were not identified and shown to have paid their "good faith" tax payments and brought their challenges in a timely manner.
 The City of Miami and the DDA were the primary defense litigants.
 On September 17, 2009, the trial court granted the Motions to Dismiss with Prejudice.
 Following a denial of the Plaintiffs' Motion for Rehearing, the Notice of Appeal was filed on October 29, 2009.
-Oral argument has not yet been set.
+The 3rd DCA affirmed the final summary judgment as it pertains to the state and municipal actions establishing the DDA and its territorial boundaries.
+The court reversed that portion of the judgment determining that the four-year statute of limitations bars Milan Investment's constitutional challenge to the 2008 ordinance fixing a half-mill per dollar ad valorem tax exclusively within the boundaries of the DDA district.
+In doing so, the court confirmed the applicability of the non-claim statute, Section 194.171, F.S., to that challenge.
+The reversal permitting the challenge to the 2008 0.5 mill DDA levy also permits Milan Investment's refund claim to proceed regarding that levy.
+The court expressed no opinion regarding Milan Investment's class certification allegations.